 In summary, the major changes introduced included:

 - Transfers out of UK registered pension schemes being tested against a lifetime allowance (LTA) and any amounts transferred above this level being taxed at a rate of 25%.

-- Transfers below the LTA did not attract tax charges as long as the receiving overseas scheme is a QROPS.
+- Transfers below the LTA did not attract tax charges as long as the receiving overseas scheme was a QROPS.

 - Transfers to an overseas scheme which was not a QROPS would be treated as unauthorised payments and attract tax charges of 40%, or higher.

 Following that announcement, a very large number of Australian superannuation funds applied for and received QROPS status, with HMRC maintaining a list of qualifying funds on its website.
 Self Managed Superannuation Funds (SMSF) in Australia were also able to receive QROPS certification and this increased the transferee's range of choice considerably.
 Apart from registration, the QROPS needs to meet very specific reporting requirements to HMRC for a period of 10 years (originally 5 years, but extended in 2012) after the date of the last transfer from the UK.